 We have picked values such that it’s impossible to get all the pairs correctly with any threshold.
 Choosing any threshold below 0.6 would result in two false accepts (one for pairs 2−3, one for pairs 1−3).
 We can clearly do better than that.

-Error types differ in terms of costs, and the customer has means to control the tradeoffs between error types.
+Error types differ in terms of costs, and the customer has the means to control the tradeoffs between error types.
 In order to do so, one has to study a range of threshold values.
 This can be tiresome.
-One handy way to visualize an algorithm’s performance across a number of different FAR values is called a receiver operating characteristic (ROC) curve.
+One of the handy mechanisms involved in visualization of an algorithm’s performance across a number of different FAR values is called a receiver operating characteristic (ROC) curve.

 It’s easy to see that the first point will have coordinates 1 and 1.
 With a threshold of 0, we accept all pairs and do not reject any pairs.
 Similarly, the last point will be 0 and 0.
 With a threshold of 1, we accept no pairs and reject all pairs.
 With these two points fixed, the curve is usually convex upwards.
 One can see that the worst curve is somewhere on the diagonal of the plot and corresponds to random guessing.
 On the other hand, the best possible curve forms a triangle with points (0,0), (0,1), and (1,1).
 This is rarely seen in practice on sizable datasets.

-One can also plot ROC-like curves with different metrics/errors on the axis.
+One can also calculate and plot ROC-like curves with different metrics/errors on the axis.
 For instance, consider Figure 4.
-Here the organizers of the NIST FRVT chose to plot the False non-match rate (FRR) as a function of False match rate (FAR).
-In this case the best performing curves are lower and closer to the left, which corresponds to lower FRRs and FARs.
-Such variations should not confuse the reader, who is familiar with error types, just take some time to read and comprehend the axis names.
+Here the organizers of the FRVT chose to plot the False non-match rate (FRR) as a function of false match rate (FAR).
+In this case, the best performing curves are lower and closer to the left, which corresponds to lower FRRs and FARs.
+Such variations should not confuse the reader, who is familiar with error types, just take some time to read and comprehend the axis names..

 This plot makes it easy to see how well the algorithm performs at a chosen FAR; one just has to find a matching point on the curve and a corresponding TAR value.
 There’s also a way to express the «goodness» of the ROC curve in one number; just calculate the area under the curve with the best value being 1, and a random guess corresponding to 0.5.
 This number is called ROC AUC (Area Under Curve).
 One should note though that ROC AUC makes an implicit assumption that different error types have the same cost, which is not true in practical applications.
 One should rather study the shape of the curve, paying special attention to the FAR values that match business needs.

-Another task associated with recognition is identification, which essentially tries to find a specific person among a number of facial images.
+Another task involved in the recognition methodology is the identification, which essentially tries to find a specific person among a number of facial images.
 The results are sorted by confidence value, with the items the algorithm is most sure about appearing at the top.
 Depending on whether or not it is known that the target person is present in the set, identification can be divided into two subcategories: closed-set identification (the person is in the set) and open-set identification (the person may or may not be in the set).

 A reliable, interpretable metric for measuring closed-set identification is accuracy.
 In a nutshell, accuracy measures the average number of times the target person shows up among the search results.

-In order to illustrate the above topics, let’s have a look on a couple of examples of how one might evaluate face recognition software for a practical use-case.
+In order to illustrate the above topics, let’s have a look at a couple of examples of how one might evaluate human face recognition software for a practical use-case.

 Consider a medium-sized retail shop that wants to improve its loyalty program and get rid of shoplifters with the benefits of biometrics systems.
-The two tasks are nearly the same, as far as face recognition is concerned.
-The goal of the project is to recognize the loyal customer or shoplifter early, ideally at the shop entrance, by comparing face images and reporting to a salesperson or security as needed, which will also help to improve the service.
+The two tasks are nearly the same, as far as accurate face recognition is concerned.
+The goal of the project is early detection and recognition of the loyal customer or shoplifter, ideally at the shop entrance, by comparing face images and reporting to a salesperson or security as needed, which will also help to improve the service.

 One thousand positive pairs should be enough for a desirable detection rate.
 The negative pairs can be formed by combining different loyal customers and random visitors.
 It’s easy to get as many as 100,000 negative pairs this way.